mikey-t/swig/readme.md

 Swig is a simple CLI tool for automating dev workflows via compositions of series and parallel tasks.

+## Pre-requisites

+Node.js >= 18 (version 20 is recommended)

 ## Why Swig Instead of Gulp?

 Why recreate the `series`, `parallel` and task runner functionality that Gulp already has?
 Gulp is great, but I wanted to be able to customize how it works, strip out all the complexity and add the ability to use a variety of javascript/typescript flavors with little or no extra setup required.

 ## Typescript Quick Start

 Swig does not require typescript, but it is the recommended approach.
-For instructions on quickly setting up a new project that uses swig with typescript, see [Swig Typescript Quick Start](./docs/SwigTypescriptQuickStart.md).
+For instructions on quickly setting up a new project that uses swig with typescript, see [Swig Typescript Quick Start](./docs/SwigTypescriptQuickStart.md) (or simply run `npx swig-cli-init@latest` in your target directory).

-For general getting started, see instructions below.
+For general getting started steps, continue below.

 ## Getting Started